NYSPHSAA Return to Interscholastic Athletics Resource Document 2020-21 (updated 11/17/20)

 A: Other sports seasons may be added to Fall Sports Season II; this would be at the discretion of the individual sections.

 Q: There appears to be a two week overlap between Fall Sports Season II and the Spring sports season.
 Can students participate in both seasons and will any practices carryover?

 A: Sections may allow students to participate in both seasons.
 The NYSPHSAA officers approved allowing three practices for all sports (4 for baseball) to carryover to the Spring sports season.

 Spring 2021 Season

-Q: When can high-risk Spring sports start practicing and competing?
+Q: When can Spring sports start practicing and competing?

-March 15th April 19th has been approved as the official Spring sports start date.
-See pages 6-7 for information on off-season conditioning practices.
-The decision to conduct off-season conditioning practices is determined by the individual school districts.
+A: NYSPHSAA announced April 19th has been approved as the official Spring sports start date.
+See pages 6-7 for information on off-season conditioning activities.
+The decision to conduct off-season activities is determined by the individual school districts.

 Q: Will there be Regionals and State Championships during the Spring Season?

 A: Yes, however it is subject to change.